 “Play it safe, you mean.
 I’ve never wanted to be safe Lily.
 I want to stop hook and save Neverland- even if that means a bit of danger.
 A smirk tugs at my [Peter’s] lips.
 “Especially if it means danger.”- Peter Pan

 The characters in this story were unlike any I have encountered before.
 They were very real and raw, talking about issues outside of the realm of make-believe and “Magic”, and dealing with them in very lifelike ways.
-The characters do not fit the mold for Peter Pan and his gang, which I thoroughly loved.
-Peter had such growth through the story that it was almost tangible.
+The characters do not fit the mold of Peter Pan and his gang, which I thoroughly loved.
+Peter had such growth throughout the story that it was almost tangible.
 Claire was dreamlike and I enjoyed seeing her unique perspective of Peter and Tiger Lily.
 I believe Claire is a very relatable character and I am so excited to see where Kara Swanson leads her in the next book.
-Plus, I loved the hint of romance between Claire and Peter; I am a sucker for a sweet coming of age romance.
-Both main characters show tremendous growth by the end of the story, Peter maybe a new favorite of mine in terms of character growth and self-reflection.
+Plus, I loved the hint of romance between Claire and Peter; I am a sucker for a sweet coming-of-age romance.
+Both main characters show tremendous growth by the end of the story, Peter may be a new favorite of mine in terms of character growth and self-reflection.

 “His whole face lights up with delight, like a child inviting a grown-up to see a new creation they’ve made.
 He’s inviting me into his world.” – Claire